enoliglesias/enoliglesias.github.io/_posts/2016-02-08-storing-compressed-json-objects-in-local-storage-with-lz-string.markdown

 };
 ~~~

 And that's all!
 I hope you find it useful.
-You can find me in twitter [@enoliglesias](https://twitter.com/enoliglesias){:target="_blank"} for whatever you want to ask.
+You can find me on twitter [@enoliglesias](https://twitter.com/enoliglesias){:target="_blank"} for whatever you want to ask.

 I want to thank [@putuko](https://twitter.com/putuko){:target="_blank"} for discover me the LZ string :)